kovidgoyal/calibre/manual/faq.rst

 What devices does calibre support?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-calibre can directly connect to all the major (and most of the minor) ebook
+calibre can directly connect to all the major (and most of the minor) e-book
 reading devices, smarthphones, tablets, etc.  In addition, using the
-:guilabel:`Connect to folder` function you can use it with any ebook reader
+:guilabel:`Connect to folder` function you can use it with any e-book reader
 that exports itself as a USB disk.
 You can even connect to Apple devices (via
 iTunes), using the :guilabel:`Connect to iTunes` function.